exasol/public-knowledgebase/Database-Features/the-exasol-logserver.md

 # The Exasol Logserver
 ## Background

-When looking into sessions on the database, you may notice a Session ID 4 which never disappears.
+When looking into sessions on the database, you may notice a Session-ID 4 which never disappears.

 ## Explanation